colincowie/LeakSiteAnalytics/README.md

 ## Acknowledgments
 The raw data used is provided by [RansomWatch](https://ransomwatch.telemetry.ltd).

-OpenAI's [OpenAI's ChatGPT](https://chat.openai.com/chat) was involved the production of these scripts.
+OpenAI's [ChatGPT](https://chat.openai.com/chat) was involved the production of these scripts.

 ### Further Reading about ChatGPT's usage